mazira/rtf-stream-parser/README.md

 # rtf-stream-parser
-Contains a native Node stream classes for parsing Rich Text Format (RTF) into token objects, and another for de-encapsulating embedded HTML content.
-We use this code in [GoldFynch](https://goldfynch.com), an e-discovery platform, for extracting HTML email bodies that have passed through Outlook mail systems.
+Contains a native Node stream classes for parsing Rich Text Format (RTF) into token objects, and another for de-encapsulating embedded HTML or text content.
+We use this code in [GoldFynch](https://goldfynch.com), an e-discovery platform, for extracting HTML and text email bodies that have passed through Outlook mail systems.

 ## Simple Usage